Aim of the Governing Body

 John has been a governor at Loxley since November 2011, having previously been a governor at Wisewood Secondary school.
 He is a Local Authority governor, which in this case means he is an independent person who the Local Authority makes available to school governing bodies.
 He also works full time for a private company and has lived locally in Sheffield for over 25 years.
 He has two sons who attend Oughtibridge Primary school and an older son who attended Hillsborough Primary school and King Edwards Secondary.

 John is very passionate about children getting the best opportunities in education.
 He believes Sheffield is a great place to bring up children and, like all the governors, wants the children at Loxley to be in a happy and enriching environment.
 To achieve this, he believes in all the governors working closely with the Head and staff at Loxley to ensure the school is the best it can be.
-John sits on the Finance & Staffing Committee and his link Governor role is to ensure attainment and progress of maths across all year groups.
+John sits on the Finance & Staffing Committee and his link Governor role is to ensure the home learning plan for any future lockdown is fleixble and engaging.

 Charlotte Berridge- Co-opted Governor

 Charlotte has been on the Governing Body at Loxley for two years.
-She has a son in Y6, a daughter in Y3 and another son in Reception.
+She has a daughter in Y5 and another son in Y2.
 Charlotte has worked at the School of Health and Related Research, University of Sheffield since 2005.
 Her current role is Academic Programmes Manager and involves curriculum development; quality assurance and enhancement; programme review and progression monitoring.
 She initially applied to be on the Governing Body as she felt her skills acquired working in the higher education sector were transferable and could be applied to a primary school setting.
-Charlotte chairs the Health & Safety Committee and her Link Governor role is to ensure reading is at the best standard across all year groups.
+Charlotte chairs the Health & Safety Committee and her Link Governor role is to ensure pupil premium procedures are evaluated against progress.